sarulabs/dingo/README.md

 It is better than [sarulabs/di](https://github.com/sarulabs/di) alone because:
 - Generated containers have **typed** methods to retrieve each object.
 You do not need to cast them before they can be used.
 That implies less runtime errors.
 - Definitions are easy to write.
-The generated code is also **safer** compared to what you may write yourself.
-That also means that the code is **easier to debug**.
-- Some dependencies can be guessed, allowing **shorter definitions**.
+Some dependencies can be guessed, allowing **shorter definitions**.

 The disadvantage is that the code must be generated.
 But this can be compensated by the use of a file watcher.